Galaxy-Man/LED-Filament/README.md

 1.All dimension shown by millimeter.
 2.Tolerance is ±0.1mm unless otherwise noted.
-3.Anode (- Positive) is marked as "○" in PIN feet.
+3.Anode (+ Positive) is marked as "○" on PIN feet.
 4.Opposite end there is a number 24 stamped on the metal tag,
   this indicates the number of LEDs in the filament.
 5.PIN feet made with metal, please evaluate the weldability in prior testing.